tribixbite/awesome/README.md

 *   [emprcl/runal](https://github.com/emprcl/runal) - a creative coding environment for the terminal :fireworks:
 *   [mark3labs/mcphost](https://github.com/mark3labs/mcphost) - A CLI host application that enables Large Language Models (LLMs) to interact with external tools through the Model Context Protocol (MCP).
 *   [isaacphi/mcp-language-server](https://github.com/isaacphi/mcp-language-server) - mcp-language-server gives MCP enabled clients access semantic tools like get definition, references, rename, and diagnostics.
+*   [reconmap/reconmap](https://github.com/reconmap/reconmap) - Reconmap is a collaboration-first security operations platform for infosec teams and MSSPs, enabling end‑to‑end engagement management, from reconnaissance through execution and reporting.
+With built-in command automation, output parsing, and AI‑assisted summaries, it delivers faster, more structured, and high‑quality security assessments.
 *   [projectdiscovery/nuclei](https://github.com/projectdiscovery/nuclei) - Nuclei is a fast, customizable vulnerability scanner powered by the global security community and built on a simple YAML-based DSL, enabling collaboration to tackle trending vulnerabilities on the internet.
 It helps you find vulnerabilities in your applications, APIs, networks, DNS, and cloud configurations.
 *   [smtg-ai/claude-squad](https://github.com/smtg-ai/claude-squad) - Manage multiple AI terminal agents like Claude Code, Aider, Codex, OpenCode, and Amp.
 *   [brianshea2/meshmap.net](https://github.com/brianshea2/meshmap.net) - a map of Meshtastic nodes